gregorygaines/bitfields-rs/README.md

 #### Global Cargo Feature Flags

-If you find yourself applying the same configuration arguments to many bitfields in your codebase, you can set those defaults globally with Cargo features:
+If you find yourself applying the same configuration arguments to many bitfields in your codebase, you can set those defaults globally by **disabling default features** and enabling the corresponding Cargo features:

 - Constructors: `generate_new` / `disable_new`
 - From/into functions: `generate_from_into_bits` /